 It’s 2018.
 Women are doing both – professional careers and motherhood – and they’re doing it incredibly.
 Motherhood is a bipartisan force that unites woman, especially in politics.
 As of 2014, NPR reported that only nine women had given birth while serving in the United States Congress.
 Obviously, being a prominent politician while balancing the trials and tribulations of motherhood is difficult, but on this Mother’s Day, these hard-working, talented, and history making women deserve recognition.

 Senator Duckworth is not only the “first female double amputee in war,” but she is also the first U.S. Senator to give birth in office.
 Without a doubt, the Democrat from Hawaii is a woman who has proved she can absolutely do both.
-After the birth of her daughter in April, the Senate voted unanimously voted to allow babies on the Senate floor.
+After the birth of her daughter in April of 2018, the Senate voted unanimously voted to allow babies on the Senate floor.

 Sarah Huckabee Sanders